mechmatt01/Replit-Spandex-Revolution-Radio-Website-V2/replit.md

 - June 19, 2025: Enhanced Open Graph link previews with dynamic theme-aware colors and styling that updates based on current theme selection
 - June 19, 2025: Added dynamic favicon generation that changes colors based on selected theme for consistent branding
 - June 19, 2025: Implemented comprehensive tooltips with theme-aware styling throughout the interface for improved accessibility
+- June 19, 2025: Complete authentication system implementation with email/password registration, bcrypt encryption, session management, and Google OAuth integration
+- June 19, 2025: Added authentication modal with proper form styling (single outline colors), sign in/sign out functionality in navigation for both desktop and mobile
+- June 19, 2025: Integrated Google OAuth with "Sign in with Google" button and server-side authentication routes for seamless social login

 ## User Preferences